RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 **Examples**: youtube video guides; GameFAQs; puzzle solutions; collectible lists; etc.

-**A note on honesty**: Using solvers for sudoku/picross is considered cheating.
-Unenforceable tolerated cheating but cheating nonetheless.

 ### 5. Playing co-op/competitive games with another player or players is allowed. {#allowed-5}

 Playing co-op is allowed, _however developers can code their achievements to disallow it programmatically._ It's usually mentioned in the achievement's description.